 The “cloud era” is meant to invoke a scalable, generalized substrate for trustless computation.
 This is the promised land, where composition is only bounded by creativity, not scale or communication complexity, and where innovation can compound without hitting diminishing returns.

 How exactly this will work is very much in the realm of open research.
 Proponents of “server era” architectures posit that a “cloud era” experience will emerge through standardization and abstraction of inter-blockchain communication among heterogeneous blockchains.
-Others, like Ethereum 2.0 (Serenity) and Dfinity, are converging on sharded versions of homogenous, turing-complete chains.
-You can think of this as a world of many “mainframes” that share a pool of security, but split state and computation among homogenous virtual machines.
+Others, like Ethereum 2.0 (Serenity) and Dfinity, are converging on sharded versions of homogenous, Turing-complete chains.
+You can think of this as a world of many “mainframes” that share a pool of security but split state and computation among homogenous virtual machines.
 And still others are researching entirely new architectures that move computation off-chain.

-Given the size of the research community, and the potential prize for such a solution, I would not be surprised if “cloud era” blockchain computing is hot on the tails of the so-called “server era.”
-We’ve already laid the cables and built the data centers— “cloud era” blockchain computing is mostly software innovation.
+Given the size of the research community, and the potential prize for such a solution, I would not be surprised if “cloud era” blockchain computing is hot on the tail of the so-called “server era.”
+We’ve already laid the cables and built the data centers — “cloud era” blockchain computing is mostly software innovation.
 Whenever we get there, it seems clear that trustless composability will be a new superpower for developers, and when developers can do more with less, we’ll all be the beneficiaries of more collaboration, creativity, and choice on the internet.